Make this easy DIY Vertical Pallet Garden for your herb and veggies, it’s easy!

 Then, we hammered the boards back in and that was it!.

-Overnight the pallet dried completely and I sealed with a stain I picked up at Lowe’s on clearance so the wood does not rot on me!
+Overnight the pallet dried completely and I sealed it with a stain I had previously picked up and used from a large home retail store on clearance so the wood does not rot on me!

-Did you realize I did not make little boxes, therefore unless the planter fit exact, I would have a hangover and probably tip-overs of plants?
+Did you notice that I did not make little boxes, therefore unless the planter fit exact, I would have a hangover and probably tip-overs of plants?

 My solution which can be done about 100 different ways was a staple and rope, pretty tense across the back, yet with enough give to jiggle the planters.